Senior Manager

 OJK adds a suite of exciting tech solutions to address the 100,000+ consumer complaints and ensure stronger consumer protection in Indonesia

-Otoritas Jasa Keuangan (OJK), Indonesia’s financial services authority, wants to explore novel approaches to supervise digital financial services.
+Otoritas Jasa Keuangan (OJK), the Financial Services Authority of Indonesia, wants to explore novel approaches to supervise digital financial services.
 This blog details two SupTech solutions that OJK is prototyping to enhance consumer protection in Indonesia.

 Dec 14, 2021